 Aerial Repeater - Same as an aerial but produces the same effect repeatedly.

 Air Launching - A method of launching aerial shells that uses compressed air instead of black powder lifting charge, giving a more precise launch.
 Computer chips built in to the shell trigger the burst charge at the correct altitude.
-Click here to learn more about compressed air launching at Disneyland.
+Click here to learn more about fireworks at Disneyland.

 Air Bomb - A small roman candle that has a very loud bang, now banned in the UK.
 Click here to learn more about an Air Bomb.